cyberman54/ESP32-Paxcounter/docs/configuration/index.md

 ## SD-card

-Data can be stored on SD-card if the board provides an SD card interface, either with SPI or MMC mode.
+Data can be stored on a FAT32 (pre-)formatted SD-card if the board provides an SD card interface, either with SPI or MMC mode.
 To enable this feature, specify interface mode and hardware pins in board's hal file (`src/hal/<board.h\>`):

 ```c
     #define HAS_SDCARD 1     // SD-card interface, using SPI mode